sarahdayan/frontstuff/_posts/2020-02-17-using-state-machines-in-vuejs-with-xstate.md

 });
 {% endhighlight %}

-We've also created a new event, "TOGGLE", which switches between "visible" and "hidden".
-The "visible" automatically moves on to its initial child state, "rendered".
+We've also created a new `TOGGLE` event which switches between `visible` and `hidden`.
+The `visible` state automatically moves on to its initial child state, `rendered`.

 > "Wait… I thought state machines could only be in one state at a time!"

 Indeed, state machines are always in a single state at a time.
 Statecharts don't change that; yet, they introduce the concept of composite states.
-In our case, the "visible" state is a composite state, composed of sub-states.
-In XState, this means that our machine can be in state "hidden", "visible.rendered", and "visible.raw".
+In our case, the `visible` state is a composite state, composed of sub-states.
+In XState, this means that our machine can be in state `hidden`, `visible.rendered`, and `visible.raw`.

 At this stage, it might become hard to visualize the entire flow.
 Fortunately, XState provides a nifty tool: [the visualizer][xstate:viz]{:target="_blank", :rel="noopener"}.
 This lets you paste any XState state machine, and instantly get an interactive visualization.